 The CIL Neighbourhood Portion fund is a great opportunity for communities to help shape their areas.

-For communities located in existing Neighbourhood Forum areas, the CIL Neighbourhood Portion is kept for use in their areas and can be up to 25% of CIL monies collected.
-In Poole there are currently two Neighbourhood Forums; Poole Quays Forum, (which has a Neighbourhood Plan in place) and Broadstone.
+For communities located in existing Neighbourhood Forum areas, the CIL Neighbourhood Portion is kept for use in their areas (25% of CIL monies collected in forums which have an adopted Neighbourhood Plan).
+In Poole there are currently two Neighbourhood Forums with adopted Neighbourhood Plans; Poole Quaysand Broadstone.

 We will liaise directly with these Neighbourhood Forums to identify how their CIL Neighbourhood Portion will be spent.

 For the rest of Poole, we have set up this bidding process for communities to identify how they want their Neighbourhood Portion to be spent.

 View the Neighbourhood Portion map to find out if you live in an area which is eligible to apply.
 Zone A is eligible, Zone B is a Neighbourhood Forum area, and not eligible.

 Read our CIL Neighbourhood Portion fund guidanceto find out how to make a good bid for funding.

 Use our CIL Neighbourhood Portion funding bid formto apply for funding.

 An important part of the bid is to liaise with ward councillors, the local community and the relevant council departments so that you can demonstrate in your bid that:

 - there is local support for the project